a-rhodes-vcu/unix_chat_bot/README.md

             for w in self.words:
                 bag_of_words.append(1) if w in pattern_words else bag_of_words.append(0)
 ```
-For every iteration output_row will start as a list of nothing but zeros, when the current tag in the loop matches the tag found in the classes list, replace the 0 with a 1 at that index.
+For every iteration output_row will start as a list of nothing but zeros that is the same size as the classes list, when the current tag in the loop matches the tag found in the classes list, replace the 0 with a 1 at that index.
 The output row and and bag of words is appeneded to the training list.
 The training list is then shuffled and turned into a numpy array.
 ```
             # output is a '0' for each tag and '1' for current tag (for each pattern)
             # if the tag in the doc list, is present in the index of the classes list, assign a 1
-            output_row = list(output_empty)
+            output_row = [0] * len(self.classes)
             output_row[self.classes.index(tag)] = 1

             self.training.append([bag_of_words, output_row])